Andrew-Miner/Data-Structures-Database-Final/README.md

 # Data Structures DBMS Final

-This project was created for the final of my Data Structures class.
+This project implements a Database Management System that accepts SQL-like queries or commands.
+I created it for the final of my first Data Structures class in 2018.
 It is incomplete but went above and beyond the requirments of the class.
-The project implements a Database Management System that accepts SQL-like queries or commands.
-A Database consists of one or more Table objects stored on disk.
-A Table is made up rows and columns of data.
+The original assignment was to create a simple Database Management System that could save and load data entries to and from the disk with the assumption that the entire database could be held in memory.
+In order to challenge myself I built my version of the project without that assumption.

 There are 3 main components to this project.
 The [`Command Parser`](https://github.com/Andrew-Miner/Data-Structures-Database-Final/tree/main/DataBase/CommandParser) which parses and interprets database queries, the [`Tables`](https://github.com/Andrew-Miner/Data-Structures-Database-Final/tree/main/DataBase/Table) which organize and store data on disk, and the [`Database class`](https://github.com/Andrew-Miner/Data-Structures-Database-Final/blob/main/DataBase/database.h) which accepts parsed queries and retrieves data from or stores data to Tables.